-WHEREFORE, IMCA and Duke Mulberry respectfully request the Commission to enter its order declaring that, on the facts presented, they are proper "applicants" as that term is defined in Section 403.503(13), Florida Statutes, and are therefore entitled to submit a petition for determination of need pursuant to Section 403.519.
-In the alternative, IMCA and Duke Mulberry respectfully request the Commission to enter its order declaring that no determination of need is required for the proposed self-generation and merchant plant project.
+WHEREFORE, Duke New Smyrna Beach Power Company, L.L.P. respectfully requests the Commission to enter its order declaring that, on the facts presented, it is a proper "applicant" as that term is defined in Section 403.503(13), Florida Statutes, and is therefore entitled to submit a petition for determination of need pursuant to Section 403.519.
+In the alternative, Duke New Smyrna respectfully requests the Commission to enter its order declaring that no determination of need is required for its proposed merchant power plant project.

-Respectfully submitted this day of October, 1997.
+Respectfully submitted this day of November, 1997.

-ROBERT SCHEFFEL WRIGHT Florida Bar No. 966/21 LANDERS & PARSONS, P:A. 310 West College Avenue (ZIP 32301) Post Office Box 271 Tallahassee, Florida 32302 Telephone: (850) 681-0311 Telecopier: (850) 224-5595 at plan and
+ROBERT SCHEFFEL WRIGHT

+Florida Bar No. 966721 LANDERS & PARSONS, P.A.
+310 West College Avenue (ZIP 32301) Post Office Box 271 Tallahassee, Florida 32302 Telephone: (850) 681-0311 Telecopier: (850) 224-5595

-Attorneys for Duke Mulberry Energy, L.P.
+Attorneys for Duke Energy New Smyrna Smyrna Beach Power Company, L.L.P.